gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 For the `max,min` values, they are generally specified in the range of 0.0 to 1.0, but there are no constraints on the provided values.
 Invalid values will be clipped accordingly.

-`ContentLightLevel` takes the format of `max_cll,max_fall` where both values are integers clipped into range of 0 to 65535.
+`ContentLightLevel` takes the format of `max_cll,max_fall` where both values are integers clipped into a range of 0 to 65535.

 Examples: